 A conversion with this timestamp and GCLID already exists.

-“A conversion with this timestamp and GCLID already exists.”
 It’s one of the most common mistakes when importing offline conversions into Google Ads.
-It means that the offline conversion you are trying to import on the row where the error occurred has already been imported.
+It means that the offline conversion you’re trying to import on the row where the error occurred has already been imported.
 For example, you imported your offline conversions for the time range “timestamp value” between 17.11.2022 and 24.11.2022.
-If you later want to import only the date 18.11.2022 from the same conversions, you will encounter this error.
-Because the conversions for this date have already been imported.
+If you later want to import only the date 18.11.2022 from the same conversions, you’ll encounter this error because the conversions for this date have already been imported.

 However, the point to note here is that you always have a chance to import an offline conversion from the past.
 Only offline conversions belonging to the same timestamp cannot have the same GCLID.